jpskycak/wedding/docs/source/index.rst

 Why is this site on *ReadTheDocs*?
 So that it's easy to read and navigate.

-:sup:`("Useful and well-documented" is kind of our aesthetic.
+:sup:`("Functional and well-documented" is kind of our aesthetic.
 We even have a Slack org with just the two of us.)`

 To keep the URL reasonably short, we used the portmanteau ``sanjustin = sanjana + justin``.
 Conveniently, *Sanju* is a diminutive of Sanjana.